build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ## What you will learn

-- Bullet list
+- How to get started SageMaker Studio Lab
-- with what you will
+- How to utilize pretrained open-source ML models
-- learn in this tutorial
+- How to use ChatGPT APIs

 ## Prerequisites